Why The Fuel Valve Is Important On Small Gas Engines

 Fuel shut-off is important when moving equipment because vibration can cause the carburetor needle valve to move, which allows fuel to trickle into the carburetor, the float chamber and down the intake valve.
 This fuel trickle can result in the following:

 - Engine flood, causing downtime waiting for the flood to clear.

 - Dilution when fuel goes past piston rings and mixes with oil, causing engine damage.

 - Hydraulic lock, in which incompressible liquid causes engine damage or failure.

 All three of these issues can damage or destroy an air compressor.
 Fortunately, they are easily preventable if you use the fuel valve.

 Any time vibration causes the carburetor float to drop in the float chamber, pressure is reduced against the needle valve.
 Reduced pressure against the needle valve allows pressurized fuel from the fuel tank to pass through the valve.

 If this happens frequently, fuel will overfill the float chamber, flood down the throat of the carburetor, and flow into the cylinder through the open intake valve.

-Not only does shutting off the fuel valve prevent the engine from flooding while being transported, it prevents flooding because of contamination in the float valve, and extends the life of the float valve by decreasing pressure on it.
+Shutting off the fuel valve prevents the engine from flooding while being transported, but it also prevents flooding due to contamination in the float valve and extends the life of the float valve by decreasing pressure on it.